 It’s the middle of January and your furnace just died.
 While the family is huddled around the fireplace, you quickly Google “HVAC contractor”, call the first one in the list, and hope that it works out.
-We’ve all been there, and most of us are happy to hire the first repairman that is available in case of emergency, but that’s not always the best choice.
+We’ve all been there, whether you are a business owner looking for a someone to design a website or homeowner looking for a repairman, most of us are happy to hire the first company that pops up in the results, but that’s not always the best choice.
 If you need to make a major or costly upgrade to your home’s furnace, air conditioning or air ducts, it’s time to choose an HVAC contractor who you can count on.

 Ventilation has become a technology of its own.
 With more advanced heating and cooling systems than ever before, you need the right contractor to install, repair, and maintain it.
 With offers and deals from every handyman around the corner, it can be difficult and overwhelming to choose the right one.